I am one of the most unobservant people when it comes to my surroundings.

 Well maybe some limes are sweeter but the limes I got were likely the most tart limes in the history of limes.

-But if your limes are quite sweet you can go for half lime juice, half lemon juice.
+But apparently (I have not tried this) if your limes are quite sweet you can go for half lime juice, half lemon juice.
 That way you’re more closely approximating key limes.

 Of course if you CAN get key limes then just use those!

-As with all my cakes I used my super cute petite 7 inch cake tins!
-So this is a small cake!
+For this cake I used my super cute 7 inch cake tins!
+So this is a small cake.